jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 How do I encrypt net disks and folders?

-The user can lock and protect the data in the scope of "Net Disks" and “Customized Folders" in the mailbox.
+The user can lock and protect the data in the scope of "Net Disks" and "Customized Folders" in the mailbox.
 The security lock can achieve triple protection to prevent others from using and peeking at private files:

 Password verification is required to enter the locked scope.